Finland men's national basketball team: Modern era

 At the EuroBasket 1995 in Greece, was Finland's first qualification to the top European basketball tournament since 1977.
 The national team did not fair too well at the event though.
-As they were routed in their first match against Russia 126-74, and ultimately led to them finishing with an 0-6 record (13th place) and were eliminated.
+As they were routed in their first match against Russia 126–74, and ultimately led to them finishing with an 0–6 record (13th place) and were eliminated.

 Finland qualified for the EuroBasket 2011.
 The tournament berth was the first for Finland in 16 years.
 There they finished third out of six teams in EuroBasket 2011 Group C and defeated Bosnia and Herzegovina 92–64 and Montenegro 71–65.
-This allowed them to they qualify for the EuroBasket 2011 Group F. In their first match they were easily defeated by Russia but afterwards they defeated Georgia, before losing to Slovenia in their final match of the tournament.
+This allowed them to qualify for the EuroBasket 2011 Group F. In their first match they were easily defeated by Russia but afterwards they defeated Georgia, before losing to Slovenia in their final match of the tournament.
 Despite not making it to the best of 8 tournament, Finland ended up making it to their first ever FIBA World Cup as a wild card team alongside Greece, Turkey, and Brazil.